My trekking packing list

 Trekking backpackWhen it comes to backpacks, there is a little space for compromises.
 Because as my grandma says, "cheapskate pays twice".
 And you really don´t want to end up with a torn shoulder strap in the middle of the week-long trek.

 Backpacks some in various sizes and capacities, each fitting a different purpose.
 Your pack should be neither too small or too large (ba dum tsss, what a surprise!) - you should be able to fit everything inside without leaving too much extra space.
-Extra space means that the backpack is too big and therefore too heavy - could make quite a difference since the backpack is together with a tent the heaviest part of your gear.
+Extra space means that the backpack is too big and therefore too heavy - could make quite a difference since the backpack is one of the heaviest parts of your gear.
 Since my trekking trips often last more than a week, I have a backpack with the capacity of 70 litres.
-It´s quite a lot and I could save space if I attached some stuff from the outside of the pack, but I don´t like feeling like a walking Christmas tree.
+It´s quite a lot and I could save space if I attached some stuff from the outside of the pack, but I don´t want to feel like a walking Christmas tree.

 And the brand?
 For the last 8 years, I´ve been using Treksport Tatran made by famous, but the already defunct local company (15-20 years ago, Slovak and Czech travelers could have been easily distinguished by their Treksport backpacks).
 It misses some modern tweaks but is almost indestructible.
 Also, it has a built-in raincover - if your backpack doesn´t, you will have to buy it extra.